huggingface/blog/vlms-explained.md

 ```
 These leaderboards are limited to the models that are submitted to them and require updates.
 If you want to find more models, you can browse Hugging Face Hub for [models](https://huggingface.co/models?pipeline_tag=image-text-to-text&sort=trending) under task `image-text-to-text`.

-There are different benchmarks to evaluate vision language models that you may come across the leaderboards.
+There are different benchmarks to evaluate vision language models that you may come across in the leaderboards.
 We will go through a few of them.

 ### MMMU